naveedalirehmani/Obsidian/Microservices/Architecture..md

 One thing we can do is introduce a different database for the services that need to request other service and populate its database with the necessary data so this service does not has to call other services for query requests at all.
 With this approach we can also introduce event bus and emit events so that we can populate the database of this services FROM other services.
 Each time new data comes in.

+---

+## Authentication Strategies with Microservices
+Authentication can be complicated on its own, but when you bring microservices into the picture, it becomes even more challenging.
+There’s no single "right" way to handle authentication in microservices—it depends on the app’s architecture.
+Factors like whether you’re using client-side or server-side rendering, and whether you store data in cookies or local storage, all come into play.

+Here's a strategy that can be used to handle authentication effectively in a microservices setup.